mikehaertl/php-pdftk/README.md

 ```

 > Note: When filling in UTF-8 data, you should always add the needAppearances() option.
-> This will make sure, the the PDF reader takes care of using the right fonts for rendering,
+> This will make sure, that the PDF reader takes care of using the right fonts for rendering,
 > something that pdftk can't do for you.

 #### Create a FDF file from a PHP array